zerozedsc/BMX055-stm32/README.md

 ### 1. Download Source Files

-Download the source files and include them in the appropriate folders of your F446RE project.
+Download the source files and include them in the appropriate folders of your `F446RE project`.

 - Download `bmx055.c` and include it in the `Core/Src` folder inside the F446RE project folder.
 - Download `bmx055.h` and include it in the `Core/Inc` folder inside the F446RE project folder.

 ### 2. Sensor Initialization

-Add the following code for BMX055 initialization inside the StartTask02 loop.
+Add the following code for BMX055 initialization inside the `StartTask02()` loop.

 ```c
 void StartTask02(void *argument)